threedworld-mit/tdw/Documentation/lessons/core_concepts/output_data.md

 ## The `ObjectManager` add-on

-TDW includes a `ObjectManager` add-on that will reorganization static and per-frame object output data.
+TDW includes an [`ObjectManager` add-on](../../python/add_ons/object_manager.md) that will reorganization static and per-frame object output data.
 The trade-off is that `ObjectManager` is less flexible than managing this data yourself; it can only return object data for *every* object in the scene and can only do so *always* or *never*.
-Note that it can optionall include [`Bounds`](../../api/output_data.md#Bounds)  output data.
+Note that it can optional include [`Bounds`](../../api/output_data.md#Bounds)  output data.

 This example does nearly the same thing as the previous example: